 Please note: this mode comes with the following limitations.

+Text-to-speech is not available.
+You will only have access to braille.

 All menus will be displayed in grade 1 and will not be configurable.

 Sleep mode is not present in Terminal only mode.
 It remains possible to manually put the device in Sleep mode by doing a short press on the Power button.